mat0606/calm201bootcamp/calm_api/calm_api.rst

 #.
 Type of Authentication: BASIC
 #.
 Username
 #.
 Password

 #.
 Request Parameters.
-The no of request parameters were dependent on the API
+The no of request parameters were dependent on the API.

-Each API call would return the following:
+#.
+Each API call would return the following status Code:

+  - 200, 201 (OK)
+  - 404 (Not Found)
+  - 403 (Authorization Error)
-Status Code: 200, 201 (OK), 404 (Not Found), 500 (Internal Server Error)
+  - 500 (Internal Server Error)

 #.
 Response Parameters.
 The no of response parameters were dependent on the API

 Use Nutanix for Day 2 Operation